jadshaheen/tennis-stats/README.md

 Planned ETA: 9/1
 COMPLETED as of 9/1 1:52 AM

-STEP 4: Add processing for rankings in scraper.py like history processing methods, invoke at /rankings endpoint.
-Planned ETA: 9/2

-STEP 5: Build skeleton frontend (react?) which is capable of sending HTTP requests to the flask app.
+STEP 4: Build skeleton frontend (react?) which is capable of sending HTTP requests to the flask app.
 Planned ETA: 9/3
 COMPLETED s of 9/6 12:25 PM

+STEP 4.5: Switch to a more object-oriented approach.
+Have Player objects storing relevant player information, instead of constructing ungodly maps of maps of maps.
+STEP 4.25 create a types.py to house the structs that will power the above.

-STEP 6: Prettify frontend to have input field and look decent.
+STEP 5: Prettify frontend to have input field and look decent.
 Planned ETA: 9/5

 player output should look like following: